Paolo Sorrentino: Early years and education

-Sorrentino was born in the Arenella district of Naples in 1970, and was orphaned at age 16 after losing both of his parents.
+1998–2012: Rise to prominence

 His first film as a screenwriter, The Dust of Naples, was released in 1998.
 He also began directing short movies, including L'amore non ha confini in 1998 and La notte lunga in 2001.
 His feature-length debut was One Man Up, for which he was awarded the Nastro D'Argento prize.

 He achieved international recognition in 2004 for his thriller The Consequences of Love.
 The film, which explores the mindset of a lonely businessman being used as a pawn by the Mafia, won many awards and was nominated for the Palme d'Or at the 2004 Cannes Film Festival.
 Sorrentino's next feature, The Family Friend, was shown at the Cannes Film Festival in May and the London Film Festival in October 2006; it tells the story of a malicious septuagenarian loan shark who develops a fixation with the daughter of one of his customers.
 Sorrentino made his acting debut the same year with a cameo appearance in Nanni Moretti's film The Caiman, which was also shown at the 2006 London Film Festival.

-Sorrentino's following film, Il Divo, is a dramatised biopic of Giulio Andreotti, the controversial Italian politician.
+Sorrentino's following film, Il Divo (2008), is a dramatised biopic of Giulio Andreotti, a controversial Italian politician.
 The feature, which won the Prix du Jury at Cannes Film Festival, sees Sorrentino reunited with The Consequences of Love star Toni Servillo, who plays the part of Andreotti.
 In 2009, it was announced Sorrentino wrote the screenplay for a film version of Niccolò Ammaniti's novel Ti prendo e ti porto via (Steal You Away).

-This Must Be the Place marked the English-language feature debut of the Italian filmmaker.
+This Must Be the Place (2011) marked the English-language feature debut of the Italian filmmaker.
 The plot centres on a middle-aged, wealthy rock star, played by two-time Academy Award winner Sean Penn, who becomes bored in his retirement and takes on the quest of finding the guard of the German camp where his father was imprisoned, who now lives in hiding in the United States.
 The film was co-written by Sorrentino and Umberto Contarello, and premiered in competition at the 2011 Cannes Film Festival.